-As at November 30, 2022, the Company had an accumulated deficit of \$36,954,148 (2021 - \$34,567,641).
+As at November 30, 2023, the Company had an accumulated deficit of \$38,347,871 (2022 - \$36,954,148).
 In addition, the Company has not generated revenues from operations.
 These circumstances lend substantial doubt as to the ability of the Company to meet its obligations as they come due, and accordingly, the appropriateness of the use of accounting principles applicable to a going concern.

-Although the financial statements have been prepared using IFRS applicable to a going concern, the above noted conditions raise significant doubt regarding the Company's ability to continue as a going concern.
+Although the financial statements have been prepared using with IFRS accounting standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") applicable to a going concern, the above noted conditions raise significant doubt regarding the Company's ability to continue as a going concern.